 Also in 1974, Bond was elected to the Georgia Senate.
 He would retire from that body in order to run for Congress in 1986, an election he lost to John Lewis.

 In 1980 Bond began hosting America’s Black Forum, the oldest black-owned program in television syndication.
-He continued to host the show until 1997, and occasionally appears as a commentator on the program to this day.
-Bond also has narrated a number of documentaries (including Eyes on the Prize, PBS’s award-winning production about the civil-rights movement).
+He continued to host the show until 1997, and occasionally appeared as a commentator on the program in subsequent years.
+Bond also narrated a number of documentaries (including Eyes on the Prize, PBS’s award-winning production about the civil-rights movement).

 In 1982 Bond endorsed the National Alliance Against Racist and Political Repression, a Communist Party USA front headed by Angela Davis and other leading CPUSA members.